Sagnik Chatterjee

 News

-• Feb'24: Gave 3 invited lectures on Quantum algorithms for Linear Algebra and Frameworks for Quantum algorithms at the Quantum Computing Semester at the Chennai Mathematical Institute (CMI).
+• Feb'24: Gave 3 invited lectures on advanced quantum algorithms at the Quantum Computing Semester organized by the CMI, India.

-• Jan'24: Efficient Quantum Agnostic Improper Learning of Decision Trees accepted at AISTATS'24.
+• Jan'24: Our paper on Efficient Quantum Agnostic Improper Learning of Decision Trees accepted at AISTATS'24.

-• Jan'24: Presented our poster on Efficient Quantum Agnostic Improper Learning of Decision Trees at QIP'24 in Taipei, Taiwan.
+• Jan'24: Presented a poster on Efficient Quantum Agnostic Improper Learning of Decision Trees at QIP'24 in Taipei, Taiwan.

 • Jan'24: Teaching Assistant for Theory of Computaton.